arut-ji/lectures/second-year/database/README.md

 These following topics will be focused.

 - Selecting all or particular columns from one table
-- Selecting specified rows from on a table [todo]
+- Selecting specified rows from on a table
-- Built-in functions [todo]
+- Built-in functions
-- Calculations [todo]
+- Calculations
-- The grouping feature [todo]
+- The grouping feature
-- Selecting columns and rows from several tables [todo]
+- Selecting columns and rows from several tables
-- Subqueries [todo]
+- Subqueries
-- Use more than one copy of a table [todo]
+- Use more than one copy of a table
 - Correlated subqueries [todo]
 - Subqueries with testing for existence [todo]
 - Views [todo]